adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 In general, the stronger you make the car's countersteer tendency with the [Response](#response) and [Max angle](#max-angle) settings, the more damping you'll need.
 You'll also need more damping if the [Use steered wheels](#use-steered-wheels) setting is enabled, as that's naturally less stable.

 I wouldn't recommend using more damping than necessary.
-Increasing damping too much can lead to unwanted vibrations in some cars.
-If you notice the steering spazzing out sometimes, you might want to decrease damping.
+Too much can lead to unwanted vibrations in some cars.
+If you notice the steering spazzing out sometimes (especially under braking), you might want to decrease damping.

 ![Damping](https://i.imgur.com/SdnhUcA.gif)